FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 ## Rain announcement⚠️⚠️⚠️

-Due to incoming rain and the cold temperatures, we were forced to cancel Basketball and Volleyball on Monday - check your emails for further updates!

-Running and sprints will take place even in face of light rain.
+As the forecast only predicts light rain, we plan to have the Football and Tennis events take place as initially scheduled.
+Please try to arrive at least 10 minutes prior to your matches.

-For the coming days we advise you to bring long-sleeved clothing as the temperatures are expected to be around 10°C.
+We advise you to bring long-sleeved clothing as the temperatures are expected to be around 10°C.

 ## Spirit of the Sports Week